Setting up access with DSNs

 Using the ODBC Data Source Administrator, you can create and manage data source names (DSNs).
 Each DSN has a name and contains information needed to access a database — for example, the name of the connect file and user and password information.
 Once you have created a DSN for a database, users can access the database from an ODBC-enabled application by selecting the DSN.
 DSNs free end users from having to enter the location of the data files and other connection information, and they enable you to set connection options.

 When you install xfODBC, the installation adds a sample DSN named xfODBC.
 Except for some default settings, this DSN specifies one thing: it specifies that the Vortex driver is “Genesis,” which means that the DSN is for a local database.
 Users can access any local ODBC-enabled Synergy database with this DSN, but they will be prompted for a connect file, username, and password because these aren’t specified in the DSN.
-You can modify this DSN, and you can create your own.

 On Windows, you must have write privileges to the Windows registry to create or modify a DSN.
 If you don’t, you’ll get a “Writing config data failed” error.